 This course is appropriate for beginner and intermediate level students.
 It is very beneficial for any herb student who hasn’t completed a top-down study of the practice of Western Herbalism.

 As always, children are welcome, but they are their parents’ responsibility while they’re here.

 This course meets one Saturday a month from May through August, from 11 AM to 3 PM (or so), in our beautiful forest classroom.
-There is a potential for a weekday class if enough people are interested, please write it in the comment box of the registration form.
+2020 dates will be announced in mid January!